ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Some devices are complex, having many subsystems.
 A mobile phone is a good example.
 It may have several connectivity subsystems for communications (e.g., Wi-Fi and cellular).
 It may have subsystems for low-power audio and video playback.
-It may have one or more security-oriented subsystems like a TEE or a Secure Element.
+It may have multiple security-oriented subsystems like a TEE and a Secure Element.

 The claims for a subsystem can be grouped together in a submodule or submod.